4paradigm/OpenMLDBSQLEmulator/README.md

 	index(key=(a), ttl=1440m, ttl_type=absolute, ts=`b`)
 );
 ```
-Since there's a union window, the SQLs that create t1 and t2 both have index.
+Since there's a union window, the SQLs that create t1 and t2 both have an index.

 #### SQL Validation Commands